What's a podcast, and how does it differ from mp3 downloads and streaming audio?

 Mp3 files are audio files that you can download, save to any folder on your computer as you would any other kind of file, and listen to whenever you like, without needing to be online.
 (Mp3 files can't, however, be downloaded to Apple iOS devices through its native apps.)
 Rick offers mp3 downloads for his audio tours (but not other kinds of podcasts).

 Streaming audio allows you to play audio content directly from another website, rather than having to first download an audio file to your device.
 Rick's archived radio shows and Audio Europe are both available for streaming.
 You can't stream audio without being online.

 What kinds of podcasts does Rick Steves offer?

-Rick offers five kinds of podcasts:
+Rick offers several podcasts:

 - Travel with Rick Steves: Weekly hour-long installments of his radio show

 - Video podcast: Select clips from his public-television show, Rick Steves' Europe (new clip every week)

 - Travel Talks series: Audio versions of Rick's travel-skills talks